explaingit

 In plain English

-This repository is a free course from Microsoft Cloud Advocates that teaches the fundamentals of building generative AI applications.
-Generative AI is the type of artificial intelligence that produces new content, like text, images, or code, in response to a prompt.
-The course is aimed at beginners and is organized as 21 short lessons that you can take in order or jump into wherever interests you most.
-The way it is structured is into two kinds of lessons.
-Learn lessons explain a generative AI concept, while Build lessons explain a concept and then walk through code examples, with versions provided in both Python and TypeScript when possible.
-Each lesson also has a Keep Learning section pointing to extra material.
-There is a separate companion course for .NET developers maintained in another repository.
-To actually run the code, students choose one of three model providers, Azure OpenAI Service, the GitHub Marketplace Model Catalog, or the OpenAI API, and the lessons are tagged so you know which assignments use which.
-A Course Setup lesson helps you prepare a development environment.
-You would use this if you are new to AI and want a structured, hands-on introduction to building things with large language models, or if you are a developer who wants to add generative AI features to your work and prefers Microsoft's free curriculum.
-The repository carries translations into more than fifty languages, automated through a GitHub Action, and the README explains how to do a sparse clone if you only want the English content.
-The full README is longer than what was provided.
+Generative AI for Beginners is a free 21-lesson course from Microsoft Cloud Advocates that teaches the basics of building applications with generative AI, the kind of AI that produces new text, images, or other content in response to a prompt.
+The course is aimed at people who are new to this area and want a structured walkthrough rather than scattered tutorials.
+The lessons are designed to stand on their own, so you can start at the beginning or jump to whichever topic interests you.
+Each lesson is tagged as either a Learn lesson, which explains a concept like how a language model works, or a Build lesson, which explains a concept and then walks through code examples in both Python and TypeScript where possible.
+Every lesson ends with a Keep Learning section pointing to extra material.
+A separate edition of the course exists for .NET developers in a sibling repository.
+To actually run the code samples, you pick one of three model services, Azure OpenAI Service, the GitHub Marketplace Model Catalog, or the OpenAI API, and the lessons are labeled to tell you which provider each assignment uses.
+A dedicated Course Setup lesson helps you prepare a working environment.
+You would use this if you are a beginner who wants to understand large language models and learn how to wire them into your own apps, or a developer adding generative-AI features and looking for Microsoft's free curriculum.
+The repository carries translations into more than fifty languages, generated automatically by a GitHub Action, and the README explains a sparse-checkout command for cloning only the English content to save space.
+There is also a Discord server linked from the README for meeting other learners and asking questions.

 Copy-paste prompts